Ocean Master

 Ocean Master is a supervillain appearing in American comic books published by DC Comics.
 The character was created by Bob Haney and Nick Cardy and debuted in Aquaman #29 (September 1966).'
-One of Aquaman's most recognized adversaries who constantly conspires to usurp his position as the ruling monarch of Atlantis, the character has been subjected to numerous revisions over the years; The original version of the character was Orm Curry Marius, Aquaman's wayward, human half-brother envious of his sibling's superhuman powers and status as a hero.
-Becoming an international marine criminal, he takes the name Orm Marius and Ocean Master.
-Following Crisis on Infinite Earths, the character is depicted as half homo magi and of Inuit origin, his brotherhood with Aquaman connected through Atlan, their shared father.
+One of Aquaman's most recognized adversaries who is characterized to often plot to usurp his position as the ruling monarch of Atlantis, the character has been subjected to revisions over the years.

+Originally, the character was Orm Curry Marius, Aquaman's wayward, human half-brother envious of his sibling's superhuman powers and status as a hero.
+Becoming an international marine criminal, he takes the name "Orm Marius" and "Ocean Master".
+Following Crisis on Infinite Earths, the character is retroactively depicted as half homo magi, of Inuit origin, and related to Aquaman through Atlan.
+This sorcerous and royal origin story heightens the dramatic stakes of his plots to usurp the throne of Atantis.

-He is revised once more after the New 52 as a royal Atlantean and son of Queen Atlanna the King Orvax Marius, half-brother of Tula, and a descendant of Atlan and Arion.
-While he exhibits xenophobic views towards human and a desire to punish humans for their role in marine pollution, he is inherently less malicious the character's motivations are more complex in nature, marking him both a supervillain and anti-hero.
-While a benevolent ruler at a young age following the apparent death of Orvax and Atlanna, he is ousted and exiled by Aquaman due to believing him a tyrant and Orm's attack on the United States.
-Embittered, he typically serves a antagonistic force against Aquaman and his allies as he seeks to restore his status as king although he also is a reluctant ally at times.
+Following his revision in the New 52, he is definitively established as Orm Marius, a full-blooded Atlantean royal whose parents includes Queen Atlanna (also Aquaman's mother), King Orvax Marius (making him half-brother of Tula), and is a desendant of Atlan and Arion.
+This version holds xenophobic views towards humans and a desire to punish them for their role in marine pollution.
+Although he similar conspires to with the throne of Atlantis from Arthur, Orm is cast as a more benevolent but traditionalist ruler who is exiled by Aquaman, believing him a tyrant follow Orm's attack on the United States.
+While embittered by the ordeal and acting as an antagonist, he is also a reluctant ally and anti-hero.

 Ocean Master has been adapted from the comics into various forms of media.The character appeared in the DC Extended Universe films Aquaman (2018) and Aquaman and the Lost Kingdom (2023), portrayed by Patrick Wilson.
 Richard Green, Wallace Langham, Dana Snyder, and Sam Witwer have provided the character's voice in animation.